Propcash Facts & Data

 - Coverage: All 50 US states.

 - Property conditions accepted: Any condition.
-Investors in the network buy as-is.
+We buy as-is.

 - Closings: Conducted through licensed title companies.